codeenigma/deployments/README.md

 We are continually looking to reduce this list of assumptions and dependencies, but for now in order to use these scripts you must meet the following criteria:

-* Linux CI server with Fabric installed
+* Linux CI server with PHP installed
 * a 'jenkins' user on the CI server which is used to trigger commands
 * Linux target app server(s) (Debian will work best without modification)
 * a 'jenkins' user with a home directory and public key of the CI user on target app server(s)